testground/testground/plans/dht/README.md

 ## Plan Parameters

 - **Network Parameters**
-  - `Region` - Region or Regions where the test should be run at (default to single region)
   - `N` - Number of nodes that are spawned for the test (from 10 to 1000000)
 - **Image Parameters**
   - Single Image - The go-libp2p commit that is being tested